rzeznikumyslow/galenrice.com/_tabs/about.md

 ## Questions?

-Send me an email or a Tweet or whatever the kids are doing these days (_he said, being one of those "kids" himself, yet still somehow being behind the times_).
+Send me an email or a Tweet or whatever the kids are doing these days.
 Check the links in the sidebar for details.

 ## Quick facts